ckeditor/ckeditor4/tests/plugins/widget/manual/insertparagraph.md

 Test should be performed with browser dev tools opened.

-### Scenario 1: `INSERT PARAGRAPH BEFORE A WIDGET`

 1. Focus the widget.
-2. Press `SHIFT + ALT + ENTER`.
+1. Press `SHIFT + ALT + ENTER`.

   **Expected:**

   * A paragraph should appear before the widget.
-* No errors must occur.
-No visible characters are deleted (use source mode to verify).
+  * No errors occured.
   * Selection is moved into the newly created paragraph.
   * There is an undo step created.

   **Unexpected:** No paragraphs are inserted before the widget.
-### Scenario 2: `INSERT PARAGRAPH AFTER A WIDGET`

-1. Focus the widget.
+1. Press undo button.
+1. Make sure widget is focused.
-2. Press `SHIFT + ENTER`.
+1. Press `SHIFT + ENTER`.

   **Expected:**

   * A paragraph should appear after the widget.
-* No errors must occur.
-No visible characters are deleted (use source mode to verify).
+  * No errors occured.
   * Selection is moved into the newly created paragraph.
   * There is an undo step created.

   **Unexpected:** No paragraphs are inserted after the widget.